Rehabilitation of Hip Dysplasia

 Following this phase (2 weeks – 6 weeks) more progressive exercises are utilised to enhance gait patterning, balance and coordination and hind limb muscle strengthening.
 At this stage as well as land-based exercises being progressed, hydrotherapy can be introduced either in the pool or using underwater treadmill therapy.

 Following a 6 week post-operative assessment by the orthopaedic surgeon, the physiotherapy exercises can again be progressed and more active exercises involving hills and inclines, alternating speeds and change of direction are introduced.

 Many dogs with hip dysplasia often visit our rehabilitation service regularly as an outpatient for maintenance and monitoring of the condition.
-These sessions might involve a change of exercise program for you to follow in between visits.
+These sessions might involve a change of exercise programme for you to follow in between visits.

 The table below outlines an example hip dysplasia rehabilitation plan:*